Stocks recover from a stumble on Wall Street and end higher - NewsBreak

 Stocks bounced back from a midday stumble and closed higher Thursday, keeping the major indexes on track for their first weekly gain in four weeks.

-The S&P 500 closed 0.7% higher, after recovering from a 0.9% slide in the early going.
-The Dow Jones Industrial Average and the Nasdaq composite each gained 0.6% after making it through their own bumpy ride.
-The indexes are on pace for a weekly gain after posting losses for the previous three weeks.
+The Standard & Poor's 500 index closed 0.7% higher after recovering from a 0.9% slide in the early going.
+The Dow Jones industrial average and the Nasdaq composite each gained 0.6% after making it through their own bumpy rides.
+The indexes are on pace for a weekly gain after posting losses the previous three weeks.

 Wall Street had its eye on interest rates, as the European Central Bank made its largest-ever rate increase to fight inflation.
 The move is in line with steps taken by the U.S. Federal Reserve and other central banks.